Ramanilovatar/Basic-websites/README.md

 This is a basic project.

-Run Apache and MySQL web server and load the site.
+Run Apache web server and MySQL db for use.